2017 Citi Open – Men's doubles

-Daniel Nestor and Édouard Roger-Vasselin were the defending champions, but chose not to participate together.
+Daniel Nestor and Édouard Roger-Vasselin were the defending doubles champions, but chose not to participate together.
 Nestor played alongside Aisam-ul-Haq Qureshi, but lost in the first round to Rohan Bopanna and Donald Young.
 Roger-Vasselin teamed up with Steve Johnson, but lost in the first round to Jamie Murray and Bruno Soares.

-Henri Kontinen and John Peers won the title, defeating Łukasz Kubot and Marcelo Melo in the final, 7–6^{(7–5)}, 6–4.
+First-seeded pairing Henri Kontinen and John Peers won the title, defeating Łukasz Kubot and Marcelo Melo in the final, 7–6^{(7–5)}, 6–4.